© Crown copyright 2017

 working closely with other agencies to make sure that the Commission is kept up to date about changes to legislative requirements.

-When any safeguarding concerns about a charity come to our attention, we will assess them against the Charity Commission’s Risk framework to decide the most proportionate and effective response.
+When any safeguarding concerns about a charity come to our attention, we will assess them against the Charity Commission’s Regulatory and Risk framework to decide the most proportionate and effective response.

 We will consider whether:

-there is an immediate risk to beneficiaries in the charity that means the Commission has to take prompt regulatory action
+there is an immediate risk to the charity’s beneficiaries, employees, volunteers, or others who, through its work, come into contact with the charity requiring the Commission to take prompt regulatory action

-the trustees have handled the suspicions, allegations or actual instances of abuse responsibly and appropriately
+the trustees have handled the suspicions, allegations or actual instances of abuse or mistreatment responsibly and appropriately

 there are adequate safeguarding measures in place and these are properly implemented